Orange Trees: Background and release

 To mark the beginning of a new era in her career, Marina stated via Twitter in 2018 that she would be dropping "and the Diamonds" from her stage name in order to release music as just Marina (stylised in all caps).
 She explained that, "It took me well over a year to figure out that a lot of my identity was tied up in who I was as an artist... and there wasn't much left of who I was."
 After the announcement, Marina released "Baby" with Clean Bandit, her first single under her new name.
 On 14 February 2019, she announced Love + Fear, her fourth studio album and first as Marina.
 The track listing was unveiled the same day, revealing "Orange Trees" as the third track on the album.
 Love + Fear serves as a double album that is composed of two segments, with each one exploring psychologist Elisabeth Kübler-Ross' theory that humans are only capable of experiencing the aforementioned two emotions.
 "Orange Trees" appears on the Love portion of the album, devoted to lyrics detailing positive thoughts and emotions, because it was categorised as a song about "her sense of home".
 The song was written by Marina, Oscar Görres, Erik Hassle, and Jakob Jerlstrom, while Görres handled production.
 Marina recorded her vocals for the song at Wolf Cousins Studios in Stockholm.

 "Orange Trees" was released for digital download and streaming as a single in the United States on 22 March 2019 through Atlantic Records.
 On that same day via Spotify in the US, the song was bundled with previous singles "Handmade Heaven" and "Superstar" as part of a digital extended play to stream.
 A promotional CD single for "Orange Trees", intended for radio airplay, was distributed throughout the Benelux region of Europe by Atlantic Records and the Warner Music Group.
 It features the album version of the song plus four remixes, released in advance of their digital distributions.

 Atlantic commissioned a total of four remixes to be made for "Orange Trees".
-They all first appeared on the Benelux promotional CD, but were then released separately for digital download snd streaming; the first one, the Danny Dove remix, was released on 19 April 2019.
+They all first appeared on the Benelux promotional CD, but were then released separately for digital download and streaming; the first one, the Danny Dove remix, was released on 19 April 2019.
 The Bearson remix and Claptone remix followed, being released on 31 May and 7 June 2019, respectively.
 The Michael Goldwasser & Easy Star All-Stars Reggae remix was the last one, released for digital download and streaming on 14 June.
 An acoustic version of the song was recorded and included on the track listing for Marina's sixth EP, Love + Fear (Acoustic), on 13 September 2019.
 It was produced by English musician Benjamin Fletcher.